-For $n$ equals to $5000$ we got smaller values of the prediction error, so as expected, the prediction quality improves by increasing the number of the observations $n$.
+For $n$ equal to $5000$, we obtained smaller values of the prediction error, so as expected, the prediction quality improves by increasing the number of the observations $n$.
 Table \ref{tab:SIex4} gives the estimated empirical Sobol indices as well as their sum and the values of RE (see Equation \eref{relerr}).

-Comparing the values of RE, we can see that the empirical Sobol indices are better estimated for n equals to $5000$, so as expected, the estimation of the Sobol indices is better for larger values of $n$.
+Comparing the values of RE, we can see that the empirical Sobol indices are better estimated for n equal to $5000$, so as expected, the estimation of the Sobol indices is better for larger values of $n$.

-In Figure \ref{SI} the result of the prediction quality and the Sobol indices for dataset with $n$ equals to $5000$, $d$ equals to $10$, and $(\mu_2,\gamma)$ are displayed.
+In Figure \ref{SI} the result of the estimation quality and the Sobol indices for the dataset with $n$ equal to $5000$, $d$ equal to $10$, and $(\mu_2,\gamma)$ are displayed.

 The line $y = x$ in red crosses the cloud of points as long as the values of the g-function are smaller than three.
-When the values of the g-function are greater than three, the estimator $\widehat{f}$ tends to under estimate the g-function.
+When the values of the g-function are greater than three, the estimator $\widehat{f}$ tends to underestimate the g-function.